 Many people type faster than they write by hand.
 But the slower pace moves a different part of your brain.
 You may find advantages to the slackened timeline, such as higher quality control or improved brain power.

-Electronic journaling certainly has its benefits, which I explore in another post.
+Electronic journaling certainly has its benefits, which I explore in the Benefits of Digital Journaling.
 Before you dedicate yourself to one method or the other, try them out.
 Maybe, like me, you’ll find a use for both – depending on the type of writing you need to do.